 |Ukraine||VAT Raiffeisen Bank Aval|

 The parent company of these banks is RBI, whose shareholding in them is at or near to 100 per cent in most cases.
-The Raiffeisen Bank International Group also includes many finance leasing companies (including one each in Kazakhstan and Moldova) and a number of other financial service providers.
+The Raiffeisen Bank International Group also includes many finance leasing companies and a number of other financial service providers.

 In addition to its banking operations, RBI runs several specialist companies in CEE that offer solutions in a wide variety of areas, including M&A, equity investment, real estate development, project management and fund management.